python/cpython/Doc/library/asyncio-custom-loop.rst

 Custom Event Loop Helpers
 =========================

-Asyncio can be extended by a custom event loop (and event loop policy) implemented by third-party libraries.
+Asyncio can be extended by writing a custom *event loop* classes.

 Writing a Custom Event Loop
 ===========================

+:class:`asyncio.AbstractEventLoop` declares very many methods.
+Writing all them from scratch is a tedious job.

-A custom loop can inherit :class:`asyncio.BaseEventLoop` and get for free many loop methods.
-In turn, the base event loop requires some private methods defined by a successor.
+A loop can get many common function implementations for free by inheriting from :class:`asyncio.BaseEventLoop`.

+In turn, the successor should implement a buch of *private* methods declared but not implemented by defined by :class:`asyncio.BaseEventLoop`.

 For example, ``loop.create_connection()`` checks arguments, resolves DNS addresses, and calls ``loop._make_socket_transport()`` that should be implemented by inherited class.